Tap to display sub-menu choices,

 Put your learning into practice

 SIT internships connect with a critical global issue.
-You will examine an issue through coursework and excursions; then you’ll do real-world work in that area.
+You will examine an issue through coursework and excursions; then you’ll do a real-world internship in that area.

 Reflect on your experience